 In general, cookies are used to retain user preferences, store information for things like shopping carts, and provide anonymised tracking data to third party applications like Google Analytics.
 These analytics cookies are used to collect information anonymously, to help us better understand and improve how users interact with our website – they do not record personal information.
 The cookies collect information including the number of visitors to the site, where visitors have come to the site from, and the pages they visited.

-As a rule, cookies will make your browsing experience better and Web Marketing Workshop will assume that, by visiting our website, you agree to the placement of cookies on your device.
+As a rule, cookies will make your browsing experience better and Web Marketing Workshop UK will assume that, by visiting our website, you agree to the placement of cookies on your device.

 However, you may prefer to disable cookies on this site and on others.
 The most effective way to do this is to disable cookies in your browser.
 We suggest consulting the Help section of your browser or taking a look at the About Cookies website which offers guidance for all modern browsers.